Wyamio/Wyam.Web/Input/modules/image.md

 Description: Manipulates images.
 Category: Data Processing
 ---
-This module manipulates images by applying operations such as resizing, darken/lighten, etc. This module uses [ImageProcessor](http://imageprocessor.org/).
+This module manipulates images by applying operations such as resizing, darken/lighten, etc.

 This image module does not modify your original images in anyway.
 It will create a copy of your images and produce images in the same image format as the original.